NJ Amputation Lawyers

 Whether you lost a limb in a truck collision, an industrial disaster, a sporting accident, or because of a poorly constructed and woefully maintained piece of property, you have the right to seek immediate redress for your injuries.
 This compensation usually takes the form of economic, non-economic, and punitive damages - all of which are determined by the severity of your injuries and the egregious behavior that caused them.

-For additional information and a free case evaluation, contact the New Jersey personal injury attorneys at Lependorf & Silverstein, P.C. today by calling (609) 240-0040.
+For additional information and a free case evaluation, contact the New Jersey personal injury lawyers at Lependorf & Silverstein, P.C. today by calling (609) 240-0040.